-Acclaimed Pianist Helena Buckmayer lives in Scotland where she enjoys her career as a performing artist, piano lecturer and adjudicator.
+Acclaimed Pianist Helena Buckmayer lives in Scotland where she enjoys her career as a performing artist, piano lecturer and artistic director of various musical projects.

-As a soloist, recitalist and chamber musician Helena has performed and toured through Germany, Switzerland, France, Britain, Japan, United States and Canada with several concerts being broadcast on television and radio, playing in venues such as Ulmer Kornhaus, Frankfurter Dom, Usher Hall, Queen’s Hall, Kobe Concert Hall, Matsue Concert Hall, Hamamatsu Concert Hall, Greyfriar’s Kirk, Canongate Kirk and Ardkinglas House.
+As a soloist, recitalist and chamber musician Helena has performed and toured throughout Europe, Japan, United States and Canada with several concerts being broadcast on television and radio, playing in venues such as Ulmer Kornhaus, Frankfurter Dom, Usher Hall, Queen’s Hall, Kobe Concert Hall, Matsue Concert Hall, Hamamatsu Concert Hall, Greyfriar’s Kirk, Canongate Kirk and Ardkinglas House.
 She performed with conductors such as Philip Jordan, Roberto Paternoster, Kenneth Kiesler, Robert Dick, Henning Kussel, Tim Paxton and orchestras such as Orchestra of the Canongait, Augsburger Philharmoniker, Wurttembergische Philharmonie Reutlingen, Sewannee Symphony Orchestra, Peebles Orchestra, New Edinburgh Orchestra and Collegium Musicum and more.

 As a young player, she was a prizewinner at various national and international youth competitions including the biggest German competition Jugend Musiziert where she was also awarded a special prize for her accompaniment and the Yamaha Piano Competition.
 She performed within various music series for young musicians and was fortunate enough to receive numerous accolades, including awards from the German Magazine Hörzu, the Cultural Institute for the Arts in Baden-Württemberg, the City of Ulm, the Johanneson International School of the Arts in Victoria (Canada).